Canon Digital SLR and Lens Reviews at The-Digital-Picture.com

 Well, you are not required to use one, but if there are some very good reasons to do so.

 A secondary use for a lens hood is to protect the lens.
-The damage prevented can range from a finger-printed front element (a minor inconvenience) to a broken lens (possibly a major expense - and lost pictures).
+The damage prevented can range from a finger-printed front element (a minor inconvenience) to a broken front element (possibly a major expense - and lost pictures/downtime).
 Lens hoods are generally strong and stick out from the lens some distance.
-Accidental touches and scratches to the front element are reduced simply because the glass is difficult to reach.
+Accidental touches and scratches to the front element are reduced simply because the glass is more difficult to reach with the hood in place.
 Some impact protection is gained from having a sacrificial part taking the blow.
 Of course, ultra wide angle lenses have very short hoods that offer very little protection.

-Lens hoods on longer focal length lenses offer some front lens element protection from rain and dust.
-The hood helps to keep the front element clean and dry.
+Lens hoods on longer focal length lenses offer more front lens element protection from rain and dust.
 Of course, if your lens is not weather sealed, you should not let it get wet in the first place.
+A clean and dry front element will allow the camera to deliver the better image quality you expect.

 But lens hoods are expensive - and inconvenient.
 Yes.
 But your lens was probably much more expensive - and you are shooting with a D-SLR because you want the best possible image quality (not because it was convenient and inexpensive).